 top of page

-Many organisations have approached me, desperate to enhance their information security position almost overnight to win a customer contract.
+Many organisations have approached me, desperate to enhance (or at least produce robust documentation to evidence) their information security position almost overnight to win a customer contract.

 The details may differ, but the situation is always the same.
 It usually starts with a panicked email or call, driven by a potential deal that has suddenly introduced information security as a key requirement.